-When considering the types of employment sites likely to be the subject of future residential development in Copeland then based on the available evidence, and taking into consideration the Borough's relatively poor road communications, we would expect to see EUVs at the lowest end of this range.
+- 6.2.27 At the present time EUVs at the higher end of this range are normally assumed for brownfield sites in locations that are close to major motorway connections for example in relation to the area wide FVAs prepared for St Helens and Warrington. - When considering the types of employment sites likely to be the subject of future residential development in Copeland then based on the available evidence, and taking into consideration the Borough's relatively poor road communications, we would expect to see EUVs at the lowest end of this range.
 In assessing the brownfield allocations in Copeland it is our judgement that an EUV in the order of £247,500 per hectare (£100,000 per acre) would be more realistic.
-This is broadly in line with the EUVs that were adopted for brownfield sites in Workington and Maryport in the Allerdale Local Plan Viability Assessment and also accords to the EUVs adopted for the more recent FVA for the Rossendale Local Plan which was undertaken in accordance with the current NPPF.
+This is broadly in line with the EUVs that were adopted for brownfield sites in Workington and Maryport in the Allerdale Local Plan Viability Assessment.
+It also accords to the EUVs adopted in the more recent FVA for the Rossendale Local Plan which was undertaken in accordance with the current NPPF.
 The FVAs in both cases have been subject to examination and found sound.